MustafaLotfi/Owleye/README.md

 ## Method

-In Owleye two Convolutional Neural Network models (CNN) are used to predict the user's eye view point in the horizonal and vertical directions on the monitor.
-These models are trained on
+While the camera is streaming, Owleye gets the images and extracts the user's face rotation (r1, r2, r3) and position (x, y, z) vectors using mediapipe and opencv.
+Also it extracts the driver's iris positions (x1, y1), (x2, y2).
+Alongside with this, Owleye extract the eyes images and add them together.
+So, an input of one image (two eyes) and one vector (10 scalar) is ready to calculate the location that the user is looking.
+To do this, two Convolutional Neural Network models (CNNs) are used to predict the user's eye view point in the horizonal and vertical directions on the monitor.
+These models are trained on 221000 samples (images and vectors).

+### Dataset
+221000 samples (eye images and vectors) are collected from 20 subjects.
+The subjects were told look at the red point.

+### Modeling

+### Calibration
+The calibration process consists of looking at a circle in the screen at a certain time.

 ## Limitations and future works
 **1) Recunstructing whole code:** The structure of the code is terrible.
 Owleye is made in 2021.
 Therefore, a lot of things have changed since then.
 The structure of the code totally can be redesigned to reach a better performance.
 The code can be more object oriented. the libraries (mediapipe and tensorflow) have changed a lot.
 So, the algorithm can be rewritten considering the changes.